 Google Pixel 2: Specs and hardware

 When it comes to power, the current Pixel devices opted for a new chip - Qualcomm Snapdragon 821 - a step-up over most of 2016's flagship phones.
-Qualcomm doesn't stand still and the Snapdragon 835 is ready to surpass this and move things forward again, with rumours saying the first phones on this hardware will appear in April.
+Qualcomm doesn't stand still and the Snapdragon 835 is now ready to roll out.

 We'd expect the Snapdragon 835 to feature in the Pixel 2, supported by at least 4GB of RAM.
 With some companies pushing to 6GB, that may be a suggestion, although we're yet to see any real demand for that sort of increase.
 That said, there has been talk of Google testing a couple of different chipsets from Qualcomm, Intel and even a custom chip.
 Rumour has it there may also be a Pixel 2B handset, which will apparently be cheaper with less powerful hardware.